LVCK3T/Hyperion-Moderation/README.md

 end

 local function checkUser(id)
-    return cache and cache:find("," .. id .. ",")
+    return userCache and userCache:find("," .. id .. ",")
 end

+local function checkGroup(id)
+    return groupCache and groupCache:find("," .. id .. ",")
+end

 Players.PlayerAdded:Connect(function(player)
-    if not cache then updateCache() end
+    if not userCache or not groupCache then updateCache() end

-    if checkUser(player.UserId) then
+    if checkUser(player.UserId) or checkGroup(player.UserId) then
         player:Kick("Access denied.
-Refer to GitHub Hyperion-Moderation for appeal process. \n You may reach out to Delta Corporation on Discord.") end end)
+Refer to GitHub Hyperion-Moderation for appeal process.\nYou may reach out to Delta Corporation on Discord.") end end)